Category Archives: Organic chemistry

 3. ^ IUPAC.
 Compendium of Chemical Terminology, 2nd ed. (the “Gold Book”).
 Compiled by A. D. McNaught and A. Wilkinson.
 Blackwell Scientific Publications, Oxford (1997).
 Online version (2019-) created by S. J. Chalk.
 ISBN 0-9678550-9-8. doi:10.1351/goldbook

-The definition of chirality, from the Greek cheir meaning “hand”, is due to Lord Kelvin who enunciated it during the “Baltimore Lectures”, a series of lectures held at Johns Hopkins University in Baltimore, starting from October 1st 1884, and published twenty years later, in 1904, in which the English scientist, among other things, stated: “I call any geometrical figure, or groups of points, chiral, and say it has chirality, if its image in a plane mirror, ideally realized, cannot be brought to coincide with itself“.
+The term chirality, from the Greek cheir meaning “hand”, was coined by Lord Kelvin, who introduced it during the “Baltimore Lectures”, a series of talks held at Johns Hopkins University in Baltimore, starting on October 1st, 1884, and published twenty years later, in 1904.[3]

-The environment is rich in chiral objects: your hands are the example par excellence, but there are many others, from the shell of a snail to a spiral galaxy.
-In chemistry, and especially in organic chemistry, chirality is a property of primary importance, because molecules such as carbohydrates, many amino acids, as well as many drugs, are chiral.
+The world is rich in chiral objects: your hands are the prime example, but many others exist, from the shell of a snail to a spiral galaxy.
+In chemistry, especially in organic chemistry, chirality is a property of primary importance, because molecules such as carbohydrates, many amino acids, and numerous drugs are chiral.[4]

-Chiral molecules can exist in two forms, mirror images of each other and non-superimposable, namely, there is no combination of rotations or translations on the plane of the sheet that allows their superposition.
-Such molecules are called enantiomers, from the Greek enántios, meaning “opposite” and meros,meaning “part”.
+Chiral molecules can exist in two forms: mirror images of each other that are non-superimposable.
+In other words, no combination of rotations or translations in the plane of the sheet can align them perfectly.
+These molecules are called enantiomers, from the Greek enántios, meaning “opposite”, and meros, meaning “part”.[5]

-The most common cause of chirality in a molecule is the presence of a chirality center or chiral center, also called asymmetric center, namely, an atom that bears a set of atoms or functional groups in a spatial arrangement so that the resulting molecule can exist as two enantiomers.
+The most common cause of chirality in a molecule is the presence of a chiral center or chirality center, also called an asymmetric center, an atom bonded to a set of atoms or functional groups arranged in space such that the resulting molecule can exist as two enantiomers.

-Enantiomers are a kind of stereoisomers, that, in turn, can be defined as isomers having the same number and kind of atoms and bonds, but differing in the spatial orientation of the atoms.
+Enantiomers are a type of stereoisomers, which can be defined as isomers that have the same number and types of atoms and bonds, but differ in the spatial orientation of those atoms.[2]

 Contents